Orthostatic headache

 Orthostatic headache is a medical condition in which a person develops a headache while vertical and the headache is relieved when horizontal.
 Previously it was often misdiagnosed as different primary headache disorders such as migraine or tension headaches.
 Increasing awareness of the symptom and its causes has prevented delayed or missed diagnosis.

 Causes

-The most common cause of orthostatic headache is low cerebrospinal fluid pressure, due to a spontaneous cerebrospinal fluid leak, a traumatic cerebrospinal fluid leak, or a post-dural-puncture leak.
+The most common cause of orthostatic headache is low cerebrospinal fluid pressure, due to a cerebrospinal fluid leak, or a post-dural-puncture leak.
 It is also occasionally the most prominent symptom of postural orthostatic tachycardia syndrome (POTS).
 Distinguishing POTS from a cerebrospinal fluid leak can be difficult, because the defining symptom of POTS, positional tachycardia, also occurs in some people with cerebrospinal fluid leaks.
 Furthermore, both POTS and cerebrospinal fluid leaks are sometimes present in the same person, especially in people with Ehlers–Danlos syndrome.

 Other causes include colloid cysts and possibly connective tissue disorders.
 It may occur as a complication of decompressive surgery for Chiari malformation or decompressive craniectomies for cerebral edema.

 Mechanism

-Cerebrospinal Fluid (CSF) Leak causes loss of CSF volume around the brain.
+A cerebrospinal fluid leak causes loss of cerebrospinal fluid volume around the brain.
 This causes the brain to lose its buoyancy, which results in pressure on pain-sensitive areas like the dura and blood vessels.
-The pain is what results in a headache, and because the brain is more reliant on its buoyancy in an upright position the headache can be relieved by switching to a horizontal position.
+The resulting pain is a headache, and because the brain is more reliant on its buoyancy in an upright position the headache can be relieved by switching to a horizontal position.

 Diagnosis

 Cerebrospinal fluid leaks are diagnosed by performing different tests.
 A diagnostic dural puncture is commonly used because its results show the presence of a leak easily.
 Other types of tests that could be used are cranial CT, cranial MRI, spinal MRI, and CT myelography.
-A cranial MRI can be diagnostic by showing one of the five main findings, which are subdural fluid collections, enhancement of venous structures, dural enhancement on MRI saggital views, pituitary hyperemia, and sagging of the brain.
+A cranial MRI can be diagnostic by showing one of the five main findings, which are subdural fluid collections, enhancement of venous structures, dural enhancement on MRI sagittal views, pituitary hyperemia, and sagging of the brain.

 Another cause of orthostatic headaches is postural orthostatic tachycardia syndrome (POTS), a form of dysautonomia, which is diagnosed with autonomic testing instead of the imaging tests that are used to determine a CSF leak.
 It can be difficult to distinguish if a patient is solely affected by POTS because patients with CSF leaks have similar symptoms and may even develop secondary POTS.